 - Pressure Equipment Directive (PED) [Excluding the requirements of Article 20 & Annex I para 3.1.3]

 - Transportable Pressure Equipment Directive (TPED)

 We recently obtained accreditation from the national accreditation council in the Netherlands, RvA, qualifying us for appointment as a NoBo.
 This enabled us to seek appointment by the various ministries in the Netherlands for the EU Directives listed below.
 The first of these applications was accepted by the Dutch ministry, which advised the EU Commission accordingly.
-Rather surprisingly, our appointment has subsequently been delayed by an objection submitted to the European Commission by an EU member government.
-We understand LR is one of a number of companies impacted by similar objections.
+Our appointment has subsequently been delayed by an objection submitted to the European Commission by an EU member government.
+LR is one of several companies impacted by similar objections.